ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

-If a pool follower has no connection, and the pool leader is unable to even complete the BOLT8 handshake for that pool follower in some reasonable number of seconds (recommended 30 seconds), then the pool leader MAY decide to defer the swap party for up to 30 minutes, or until the next scheduled period.
+If a pool follower has no connection, and the pool leader is unable to even complete the BOLT8 handshake for that pool follower in some reasonable number of seconds (recommended 30 seconds), then the pool leader SHOULD defer the swap party for up to 30 minutes (by delaying and retrying connecting to the pool follower later), or until the next scheduled time.

-Alternately, the pool leader MAY abort the entire pool, i.e. initiate a unilateral close by itself.
-See Setup And Teardown (TODO) for how aborts are handled.

-> **Rationale** For example, the pool leader may defer a swap
-> party once or a few times, but if too many deferments happen in
-> sequence then the sidepool has become pointless as it cannot be
-> used to manage liquidity, and it may be better to just abort
-> the entire pool.

 After ensuring that it has a connection to all pool followers, the pool leader MUST send a `ping` message with